-Keep things simple as possible when trying for a great shot.
-You can take great pictures without changing your color and motion settings.
+Keep things simple as possible when trying to capture a great shot.
+You can take a great pictures without changing your color or motion settings.

 Use the manual focus and then lock it right before you take your picture.

 Try putting a frame every one of your each of your shots.
 Try getting a unique frame made out of natural materials into the pictures you take.
 This will help you want to practice getting a photo’s composition right.

 Do all of your own photo editing!
 There are lots of different editing software for photos that are available to you.
 Choose a program that is packed with features and allows you a great deal of options when it comes to editing and enhancing your photos.
 Make sure to find a program that it is simple to use.

 A filter is nothing more than a physical extension of the camera’s lens.They screw right onto your lens and they serve many different things.
 UV filters are generally the most popular type.
 This type of filter allows your camera lens to be protected from the effects of direct sunlight.
 It also can protect the lens if you ever drop it.